 Do you want to change your business information included in the Articles of Incorporation or Articles of Organization?
-If you wish to change any business information such as making a name amendment, business purpose, change the business address, share amendment (volume or par value), corporate directors, officers, or registered agent (name or address), or any of the other Articles of Incorporation information, you will need to file an Article of Amendment.
+If you wish to change any business information such business name , business purpose, business address, share amendment (volume or par value), corporate directors, officers, or registered agent (name or address), or any of the other Articles of Incorporation information, you will need to file an Article of Amendment.

-But, what all is related to the amendments of articles, let’s take a look into them.
+But, what makes up amendments of articles, let’s take a look at them.

 What is a certificate of amendment?

 When you file a document with the Secretary of State for changing some specific information that is included in your company’s Articles of Incorporation or Articles of Organization, you get the certificate of amendment.
 Various states allow different information to be updated.
-For example, Nevada permits certain business information such as the officer, or Resident Agent information needs to be updated by the corporation’s or LLC’s annual list of officers, understanding that this information can frequently change.
-However, to include most of the information in the formation documents, a certificate of amendment must be filed with the state so that the changes can be made accordingly.
+For example, Nevada permits certain business information such as the officer, or Resident Agent information needs to be updated by the corporation’s or LLC’s annual list of officers.
+You must however understand that this information can frequently change.
+To include most of the information in the formation documents, a certificate of amendment must be filed with the state so that the changes can be made accordingly.

 If you have your Articles of Amendment filed with the state, you can confirm that: